The health care provider will perform a physical examination. They will measure your child's height, weight, and arm and leg lengths.

 - At what age did the parents start puberty?

-- Child's history
+- About your child's history

 - What was the child's birth like?